 As I don’t have many on-going monthly expenses (like a flat) that means that during those times I literally don’t spend a penny.

-You might want to check out how much do my expeditions cost for a detailed breakdown of my adventures and their budgets.
+Check out how much do my expeditions cost for a detailed breakdown of my adventures and their budgets to give you an idea of how much money I might spend.

 Examples of my monthly spendings

 Here are examples of how all the above can work together to keep my spending down.
-These are just rough estimates based on what I remember spending.
+These are just rough estimates based on budgets that I kept during my travels.
 My business expenses and insurance are not included in these examples….

 Travel: £900 (total travel for flights and buses in the country was £900 but this was split between 2 months)